Excessive Force (film)

 Excessive Force is a 1993 American action film.
-It was directed by Jon Hess and written, co-produced and starred by Thomas Ian Griffith.
-It was released by New Line Cinema in the summer of 1993.
+It was directed by Jon Hess, written, co-produced and starred by Thomas Ian Griffith and released by New Line Cinema.
 Despite being panned by critics and becoming a box office bomb, the film had a direct-to-video sequel, called Excessive Force II: Force on Force (1995), that bears no relation to this film and does not follow its storyline.

+Shot on location in Chicago between March and April 1992, Excessive Force was released in May 1993.